I remember asking my Mum when I was small, “Are you upset?” and she replied, “No love.”

 This interest developed into a passion and I started a career in acting.
 I went off to drama school and learned a lot about myself and others.
 At its heart acting is the study of people.
 It’s also about being able to listen; really listen.
 At that point, I didn’t fully understand how rare a skill this really is.

 I worked professionally for many years and alongside my work I also began teaching at a private acting school.
 I loved watching a client’s journey, and very often it wasn’t about the specific techniques I taught.
 It was their development as people that I enjoyed the most, observing and collaborating on their lightbulb moments and knowing I’d helped them to make a positive shift.
 I had a desire to develop my skills further and deepen my knowledge of people and our behaviour.
 Why do I/we get stuck in certain thought patterns?
 What stops me/us from getting the best out of ourselves?

 A friend of mine told me about NLP (Neuro Linguistic Programming) and I had my own lightbulb moment.
 NLP provides a framework which enhances what I instinctively know already; I understand people.

-I qualified as a Master NLP Practitioner and since then I’ve been using all my experience to help people make the positive change they want in their lives.
+I qualified as a Master Coach in NLP and since then I’ve been using all my experience to help people make the positive change they want in their lives.

 Just like my Mum, I need you to be honest with me and honest with yourself.